dijeesh/cncfkochi.in/src/site/about.md

 ## Welcome 🤝

-This meetup group is about a vibrant community of Cloud Native enthusiasts who want to learn, architect/design/develop applications based on cloud native architecture principles, tools & frameworks (as recommended by CNCF ( http://www.cncf.io ).
-We will only organize meetups on DevOps, CI/CD, Microservices, Containers (Kubernetes, Docker), and Automation.
-We will explore all the tools in the Cloud Native ecosystem.
+This meetup group is about a vibrant community of Cloud Native enthusiasts who want to learn/architect/design/develop applications based on cloud native architecture principles, tools & frameworks (as recommended by [CNCF](http://www.cncf.io).

 <br>